IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - The WSON Topology Model, defined in the "ietf-wson-topology" YANG module of {{!RFC9094}};

-- the Flexi-grid Topology Model, defined in the "ietf-flexi-grid- topology" YANG module of {{Flexi-TOPO}};
+- the Flexi-grid Topology Model, defined in the "ietf-flexi-grid-topology" YANG module of {{Flexi-TOPO}};

 - the OTN Topology Model, as defined in the "ietf-otn-topology" YANG module of {{OTN-TOPO}}.